openhealthcare/igt/meetings/information.governance.review.md

 In the last six months we have comlpeted a spot check on all relevant members of staff to assess compliance with our IG Policy.

+This included both existing, and new members of staff.

 Our spot check uncovered no breaches of our policy.

 (Note, all relevant staff members report directly to the OHC IGL.)